Aftab-Hussain-1/Task2-Music-Player/README.md

    - Easily switch to the next or previous song in the playlist.

 3. **Song Progress Bar**
-   - Shows how much of the song has played.
+   - Shows how much of the song has been played.
 You can click on the bar to jump to a specific part.

 4. **Playlist**
    - A list of all available songs with their names, artists, and album art.
 You can pick any song to play.